Next scheduled date: 23-11-2020

 - Explaining the added value of a solution?

-- Selling your solution to a client who needs it, but does not realise it yet?
+- Selling your solution to a client who needs it, but does not realize it yet?

 - Dealing with 'pushy' customers who want a service only when it's quick, short and cheap?

-Sales might not be your forte, but creating new work, helping the client and your organisation is beneficial for all parties involved.
-This course teaches you how to recognise, explore and create business opportunities without feeling 'commercial'.
+Sales might not be your forte, but creating new work, helping the client and your organization is beneficial for all parties involved.
+This course teaches you how to recognize, explore and create business opportunities without feeling 'commercial'.